Robert-van-Engelen/ForthMSX/doc/words.md

 ### `DEFINITIONS`
 _--_

-make CURRENT the CONTEXT vocabulary
+set CURRENT to CONTEXT to define new words

     : DEFINITIONS CONTEXT TO CURRENT ;